HunterBaines/vim-timetap-cli/README.md

 were working on in 2016 on this day, `vim-timetap --end-year 2016` could be used.

-To subtract 1 day from the end date, use `--exclude`: `vim-timetap --exclude`, therefore, displays a summary of yesterday.
+To subtract one day from the end date, use `--exclude`: `vim-timetap --exclude`, therefore, displays a summary of yesterday.